 Silica: a.k.a the “shampoo barrier”; does not dissolve on hair and makes shampoo lathering almost impossible

 Lead: gets in the way of heat styling tools and color treatment

 Calcium: makes hair clumpy at the roots

 Now, now do not fret.
 There is no need to change the address yet.
-Today’ we’ll assassinate these mineral culprits that stressing out your tresses.
+Today we’ll assassinate these mineral culprits that stressing out your tresses.
 In this post, we rounded up the best shampoos you can try to counteract the effects of hard water on hair.
-In addition, we also list down the best shampoo types alongside ingredients to look for when buying a shampoo for hard water.
+In addition, we also list down the shampoo types alongside ingredients to look for when buying the best shampoo for hard water.
 Stick around till the end to know more about our top pick among the featured products.

-- The 5 Best Shampoo Products to Use if You Have Hard Water
+- The 5 Best Shampoo for Have Hard Water

-- Our Pick For The Best Overall Shampoo For Hard Water
+- Our Pick For The Best Shampoo For Hard Water

-The 5 Best Shampoo Products to Use if You Have Hard Water
+The 5 Best Shampoo for Have Hard Water

 The best hard water shampoo can be the difference between giving you a good lather to wash out any impurities, particularly the hair-ruining water deposits versus adding up to the build-up instead of purifying your hair.
-If you don’t want to settle for the latter, choose among our top picks of shampoo products to use for hard water.
+If you don’t want to settle for the latter, choose among our top picks for the best shampoo for hard water.

 Sulfate-free, Chelating Shampoo for All Hair Types